tiramiseb/quickonf/docs/_recipes/curabydagoma.md

 ## Automatization

-Checking the Dagoma website is a matter of parsing a webpage.
+Checking the Dagoma website is a matter downloading an URL.

 The multiple links clicks may be replaced by a single JSON REST API request, which returns the download link in a JSON response, that must be parsed.